Input (computer science)

-Also some internal components of computer are input components to other components, like the power-on button of a computer is input component for the processor or the power supply, because it takes user input and sends it to other components for further processing.
+Many internal components of computer are input components to other components, like the power-on button of a computer is an input component for the processor or the power supply, because it takes user input and sends it to other components for further processing.

 In many computer languages the keyword "input" is used as a special keyword or function, such as in Visual Basic or Python.
 The command "input" is used to give the machine the data it has to process.